 His interests include computer music, human-computer interaction and artificial intelligence.
 He explores interaction design and modeling of aesthetics and creativity using statistical, connectionist, and evolutionary techniques.
-He designs systems for computer-aided analysis, composition, and performance in music and art (see videos on the right).
+He designs systems for computer-aided analysis, composition, and performance in music and art (see videos below).

 Manaris is Associate Editor of the International Journal on Artificial Intelligence Tools, and has recently published a textbook in Computer Music and Creative Computing.
 He studied computer science and music at the University of New Orleans, and holds an M.S. and Ph.D. degrees in Computer Science from the Center for Advanced Computer Studies, University of Louisiana.
 He has been supported by the National Science Foundation, the Louisiana Board of Regents, Google, and IBM.

 - CSIS 690 / CSCI 399 / CSCI 299 - Computer Music Research

 - SoundMorpheus (2016) - an innovative user interface, which allows placing sounds in space, as well as altering sound characteristics, via arm movements resembling those of a conductor.

 - Escher - Diving Into Infinity (2015) - a demonstration of the Kuatro framework for developing motion-based interactive virtual environments.

 - Time Jitters (2014) - combining intelligent agents with human-computer interaction in the context of an interactive multimedia art installation.